Ranked # 7 in the country by U.S. News & World Report Best Graduate Schools.

 Application Process

-• Applications for Fall 2025 entry must be complete and verified by CASPA by September 1st, 2024.
-As per the CASPA website, it is suggested that applicants complete their application in CASPA 6-8 weeks prior to the program’s deadline to ensure that they meet the September 1st deadline.
+• Applications for Fall 2026 entry must be complete and verified by CASPA by Auguste 1, 2025.
+As per the CASPA website, it is suggested that applicants complete their application in CASPA 6-8 weeks prior to the program’s deadline to ensure that they meet the deadline.
 Please use the CASPA Quick Start Guide for more information regarding complete versus verified applications.

 • A complete application includes three letters of recommendation, all supporting materials (including all post-secondary transcripts), and a $50 supplemental fee.
 Once the application is marked complete by CASPA, it must be verified by CASPA prior to the application being sent to the PA Program for review.
 The program does not make exceptions for applications completed, but not verified by the deadline; applicants are encouraged to submit their application based on CASPA’s guidelines.